-Engage Academy staff will work with parents/carers from the first day of absence to ensure that any underlying issues are addressed in a timely manner with the relevant services.
-Working together with parents/carers is essential to ensure good attendance and only when this working relationship is effective can we manage any issues.
+Engage Academy staff will work with parents/carers from the first day of absence to ensure that any underlying issues are addressed in a timely manner with the relevant

 If the non-attendance continues we will communicate with parents/carers and mainstream schools.
 In a small number of cases if there are no unmet needs that staff can work to address, we would discuss with all stakeholders whether our academies are the correct provision to meet need.
 For some young people the placement may not be successful and in cases where pupils are dual-registered, the referring mainstream school would consider alternatives.
 All related agencies would be consulted and a joint decision would be made in the pupil's best interest.